IIMarietteII/News_Feed/README.md

 # RSS Newsletter Project

 This project fetches RSS feeds and creates a newsletter-style webpage.
+Thank you.